What LeBron passing Kareem means to NBA, greatest debate

-It’s about to happen.
-LeBron James is finally on the brink of passing Kareem Abdul-Jabbar for the NBA’s career scoring record, the torch getting passed from one member of the Los Angeles Lakers to another.
+It has happened.
+LeBron James finally has passed Kareem Abdul-Jabbar for the NBA’s career scoring record, the torch getting passed from one member of the Los Angeles Lakers to another.

-James is 35 points away from Abdul-Jabbar’s total of 38,387.
-The record-breaker could come as early as Tuesday when the Lakers host the Oklahoma City Thunder or Thursday in Los Angeles against the Milwaukee Bucks.
+The record-breaker came Tuesday, when James scored 38 points to push his career total to 38,390 – three more than Abdul-Jabbar.

 Here’s the significance of James passing Abdul-Jabbar: